 6 tips to help you avoid common tax scams

 Tax season can be stressful enough without the worry of falling prey to tax scams, but that’s the reality taxpayers face.
-According to the Federal Trade Commission, an estimated one in 10 Americans are targets of fraud each year.
+According to the Federal Trade Commission, consumers reported losing over $10 billion to fraud in 2023, an increase of more than 14% compared to the prior year.

 Educating yourself and knowing what to look out for can help protect yourself from becoming a victim.
-Following are some tips for safeguarding yourself from these increasingly frequent crimes.
+Here are some tips to help safeguard yourself from these increasingly frequent crimes.

 As stated on irs.gov, the IRS does not: